cubiclesoft/php-flexforms/docs/flex_forms.md

 Returns:  A string containing the path part of the request URL (excludes query string).

 This static function retrieves the path of request URL.
-The $_REQUEST["REQUEST_URI"] variable is parsed and the protocol, host, and query string parts are removed if they exist.
+The $_SERVER["REQUEST_URI"] variable is parsed and the protocol, host, and query string parts are removed if they exist.
 This function is used to calculate the destination for generated forms.

 FlexForms::GetFullRequestURLBase($protocol = "")
 ------------------------------------------------